Liberal Democrats (UK): Nick Clegg and coalition with the Conservatives (2007–2015)

 The Lib Dems lost over 300 councillors in the 2012 local elections, leaving them with fewer than 3,000 for the first time in the party's history.
-In June 2012 it was reported that membership of the party had fallen by around 20% since joining the coalition.
+In June 2012, it was reported that membership of the party had fallen by around 20% since joining the coalition.

 In February 2013, the party won a by-election in Eastleigh, the Hampshire constituency that had previously been held by the former minister, Chris Huhne.
 The party's candidate, Mike Thornton, had been a local councillor for the party, and held the seat.
-In eighteen other by-elections held throughout the 2010–2015 Parliament, the party lost its deposit in 11; in the Rochester and Strood by-election held on 20 November 2014, it came fifth polling 349 votes or 0.9% of the total votes cast, the worst result in the history of the party.
+In eighteen other by-elections held throughout the 2010 to 2015 Parliament, the party lost its deposit in 11; in the Rochester and Strood by-election held on 20 November 2014, it came fifth polling 349 votes or 0.9% of the total votes cast, the worst result in the history of the party.

-In the 2013 local elections, the Liberal Democrats lost over 100 seats council seats.
+In the 2013 local elections, the Liberal Democrats lost over 100 council seats.
 In the 2014 local elections, they lost another 307 council seats and ten of their eleven seats in the European Parliament in the 2014 European elections.

 In the 2015 general election, the party lost 48 seats in the House of Commons, leaving them with only eight MPs.
 Prominent Liberal Democrat MPs who lost their seats included former leader Charles Kennedy, former deputy leaders Vince Cable and Simon Hughes, and several cabinet ministers.
 The Conservatives won an outright majority.
 Clegg then announced his resignation as party leader.
 The party lost over 400 council seats in the 2015 local elections, held the same day.